Cairo or Luxor First? How to Sequence Your Egypt Itinerary

 Ashraf Fares • March 4, 2026

 But it is not the only way, and for some trips and some travellers, starting in Luxor produces a better experience.
-This post makes the honest case for both, identifies who should choose which, and explains what changes about the rest of the itinerary depending on where you begin.
+This post makes an honest case for both, identifies who should choose which, and explains how the rest of the itinerary changes depending on where you begin.

 The Case for Cairo First